apehex/tokun/articles/unicode.md

 <img src=".images/composite/contribution.png" width="100%" style="margin: auto;"/>

-And the overall combination pattern in the final embedding vector holds the information on token composition.
+And the overall combination pattern holds the information on token composition.

+### Output Pipeline

-Then, the output layer could be a standard softmax of depth 256 for each byte prediction.
+The output layer could be a standard softmax of depth 256 for each byte prediction.

-But instead of evaluating each of the 256 options, it is more efficient to **predict the value, as a vector of 8 bits**:
+But, instead of evaluating each of the 256 options, it is more efficient to **predict the value, as a vector of 8 bits**:

 <img src=".images/binary/predictions.png" width="100%" style="margin: auto;"/>

-To this end, the head activation is replaced with a sigmoid, which returns an independent probability for each bit.
+The head activation is replaced with a sigmoid, which returns an independent probability for each bit.

+### Advantages

 Just [like the previous iteration of tokun](tokun.md) this scheme solves most tokenization shortcomings.
 Plus:

-- the **token length is now a hyper-parameter**, it can be freely chosen
+- **token length**: the token length can be freely chosen, it is **now a hyper-parameter**
-- there is no need for extra preprocessing and / or training
+- **straightforward**: there is no need for extra preprocessing or training
-- it brings some minor model optimization, with smaller kernels
-- the model predicts the input values which are **correlated with composition**
+- **optimizations** (minor): the kernels of the input and output layers are smaller
+- **correlation**: there is a direct match between predictions and text composition

 You'll find more details in the [comparison section](#comparison-with-tokenization).

+In particular, the last point has wide ranging implications: for example, digits are encoded as `48 + d` in Unicode, hence number representation is shifted but preserved.

 ## TOC